MIRPS Support Platform

 Become part of the Cities of Solidarity initiative

-Identify their pledges made at the Global Refugee Forum
+Identify their pledges to be made at the Global Refugee Forum

 Provide financial support to MIRPS countries

-such as education grants and private sponsorship programs for asylum seekers and refugees from Central America.
+such as education grants and private sponsorship programs for asylum-seekers and refugees from Central America and Mexico.

 Help bring additional actors into the response

-through the Platform to broaden the support base.
+through the Platform to broaden the base of support.